Dipak Nandy: Career

 On his arrival at Leicester, his colleague Monica Jones described Nandy as "a coloured communist".
 In 1964, he was appointed as a lecturer, and from 1964 to 1967 chaired the Leicester Campaign for Racial Equality and also took part in sit-ins at the Admiral Nelson pub, which at that time had a colour bar.
 In 1966 and 1967, he was Director of the Campaign Against Racial Discrimination Summer Projects; he also joined the Information Panel of the National Committee for Commonwealth Immigrants and served as Secretary of Equal Rights.

 Nandy left his academic post in 1968 to found and run the Runnymede Trust, which he directed until 1973.
 He was also a member of the BBC's Immigrants Advisory Committee and of the Council of the Institute of Race Relations.

+In 1969, Nandy worked with the British humanist David Pollock to organise and deliver the Towards an Open Society two-day conference for the British Humanist Association at the Royal Festival Hall, which explored "the character, challenges, and opportunities of an open society [in] an attempt to widen those discussions".
+The conference brought together luminaries such as Bernard Crick, Anthony Storr, Anthony Wedgwood Benn, Stuart Hood, Edward Boyle, Jo Grimond, John P. Mackintosh, and James Hemming.
+Nandy contributed a lecture on "race as politics".

 After a brief break at Social and Community Planning Research from 1973 to 1974, he was recruited as a special consultant by the Home Office, to work on the Sex Discrimination Bill, before in 1976 helping to draft the Labour government’s Race Relations Act 1976.

 In 1975, Hugo Young described Nandy as a highly intelligent academic, administrator and politician.

 In 1976, he went to Manchester, where the Equal Opportunities Commission had been located, and remained its Deputy Director and chief policymaker for the next ten years, remaining until 1986.
 There, among other work, he was intimately involved in driving through the government's policy on taxation (The Taxation of Husband and Wife) by pressing for the equalisation of the State Pension ages of men and women.
 He successfully briefed Liberal and Labour MPs and peers to redraft the government's proposed amendment to the Equal Pay Act 1970.

 In 1979, Nandy began to forge a link with the Directorate-General V of the European Commission, and organised a representative conference on outstanding issues in the progress towards equal treatment of women throughout the nine members of the European Economic Community as at 1981, and acted as the conference secretary.